opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 You can find more information on [QFieldCloud technical reference](../../reference/qfieldcloud/concepts.md).

-## Restricting Project Files Modification to Administrators
+## Restricting Project Files Modification to Administrators and Managers

 To prevent any modification to the core QGIS project file, **the project administrators** can restrict the access to these files.
 This can be achieved under the settings section in QFieldCloud.